bridgecrew-perf4/Master_Terraform/readme.md

 # Terraform
-- review reference to see how a progessional followed these steps
 - review scratch to see how you followed these steps

 ## Projects
 - Provision EC2 based HTTP Servers with Load Balancer
-- Provision AWS and Azure Kubernetes Clusters (Azure DevOps Pipelines)

 ## Steps
 - Step 01 - Creating and Initializing First Terraform Project